PrincetonUniversity/FOCUS/index.md

 # Output files

-When calling [saving](https://github.com/PrincetonUniversity/FOCUS/tree/master/New/saving.h), current calculating results will be saved to local files.
+Once calling [saving](https://github.com/PrincetonUniversity/FOCUS/tree/master/saving.h), present calculating results will be saved to local files.
 The frequency of writing outputs is controlled by the variable *save_freq*.
 The basic output file is written in hdf5 format.